 Data and Methods

 Sociological Studies of American Indians has an open viewpoint concerning appropriate data and methodologies.
 At the same time, we are innovating in the use of historical sources of quantitative data for the study of Native social patterns and trends.
 More specifically, we are making extensive use of data from the decennial censuses conducted by the Census Bureau between 1900 and 1940, the censuses conducted by the Bureau of Indian Affairs between 1885 and 1940, and annual reports of schools and students prepared between 1819 and 1938 by the Bureau of Indian Affairs.
 We are documenting the nature of these data resources, discussing their strengths and weaknesses, and describing some of their potential usefulness.
-Our review of data sources has also revealed the need for some methodological innovations.
-Important here is the need to create tribal geography areas to be used as proxies for tribal identity when direct information about tribe is unavailable.
+We are also documenting the distribution of Native populations across states and counties and making methodological innovations to create tribal geography areas to be used as proxies for tribal identity when direct information about tribe is not available.
 We are also relying heavily on birth cohort analysis to study trends in American Indian life.

 Project 1.01: Federal Decennial Census Data for Studying American Indians, 1900-1940